PAlexRar/ButtonAndText/README.md

 # ButtonAndText
-Simple Button and text App made with android studio
+Simple Button and text App made with Android Studio as a learning project